Skip to Content

 Fort Mose was built in 1738, and its occupants found refuge from the harsh life of slavery by joining the Catholic Church and pledging allegiance to the king of Spain.
 In 1763, when the British took control of Florida, the residents of Fort Mose left for Cuba, and freedom.

 Today, the old fort is a 40-acre waterfront park located east of U.S. 1 just north of St. Augustine.
-It houses a picnic areas, a marina for canoeing and kayaking and a boardwalk where birders can see White Ibis, Great Blue Heron and Bald Eagles.
-The remains of the earlier settlement are long gone, but the significance of Fort Mose Historic State Park should not be lost to history.
+It houses a picnic areas, a marina for canoeing and kayaking and a boardwalk for bird-watching.
+The remains of the earlier settlement are long gone, but the significance of Fort Mose Historic State Park should not be lost to history, especially Florida black history.

 The Defense of St. Augustine

-The original Fort Mose may have been built by Spain to defend St. Augustine, but as the first community of free black men and women in North America, it served as a haven on the original Underground Railroad for runaway slaves who fled from the harsh plantation life to the north.
+The original Fort Mose, built in 1738 to defend St. Augustine, was a haven on the original Underground Railroad for runaway slaves who fled from the harsh plantation life of George and the Carolinas.

-[mappress mapid=”423″ alignment=”right”] The re-enactment is just another reminder of the rich black history of North America’s oldest city.
-When Spain regained the Florida territory after the American Revolutionary War, the seeds of an enduring black community in St. Augustine were planted, beginning with a free black community that readily accepted newcomers from the American colonies and the Haitian revolution.
+The re-enactment is another reminder of the rich black history of North America’s oldest city.
+When Spain regained the Florida territory after the American Revolution, the seeds of an enduring black community in St. Augustine were planted, beginning with a free black community that readily accepted newcomers from the American colonies and the Haitian revolution.

 The one-time center of black business and residential life, Lincolnville, is listed on the National Register of Historic Places and the Florida Black Heritage Trail, and there have been efforts to restore some of houses in the area.
 The Andrew Young Crossing sits in the midst of the city’s historic district and commemorates the 1964 march led for civil rights that ended in violence.